Mindanao lorikeet

 The Mindanao lorikeet or Mount Apo lorikeet (Trichoglossus johnstoniae) is a species of parrot in the family Psittaculidae.
 It is only found in the Philippines on the island of Mindanao.
 Its natural habitat is tropical moist montane forests.

 It is threatened by habitat loss and trapping for the illegal wildlife trade.
 IUCN estimates the population to be as low as 1,500 individuals with it going locally extinct in areas of its range.

+It is illegal to hunt, capture, or keep Mindanao lorikeets and any other wild bird in the Philippines under Philippine Law RA 9147.

 Description

 The Mindanao lorikeet is 20 cm long.
 Its green and has a beautiful color on the front.
 Its face is red, and it has a dark purple band on the head.
 It has many beautiful parts under the wing.
 Its feet are gray.
 Its beak is orange, the area around its eyes is dark gray, and its iris is red.
 Males and females are the same in appearance.
 The young have less red on the face and instead of the purple band they have brown on the back of the eye, gray around their eyes, brown on their iris, and dark brown on their beak.